edomora97/ibuilder/README.md

 The builder provides the user with interactive menu-like interfaces, keeping the UI abstract and rust type-safeness.

-The API of this crate is very simple, you start with a struct derived from `ibuilder` and call the auto-generated function `builder()` from the `Buildable` trait.
+The API of this crate is very simple, you start with a struct derived from `IBuilder` and call the auto-generated function `builder()` from the `Buildable` trait.
 This will construct a new custom-built `Builder` to use for the communication.
 The `Builder` provides two main functions:
 `get_options()` for getting the current state of the builder and the list of possible options the user can choose, and `choose(input)` that validates and inserts the choice of the user.

 ### Rationale
-When building an interactive application (e.g. a Telegram Bot, a Console application) which needs loads of configurations it can be pretty hard to come out with a decent interface without writing loads of code for handling all the corner cases.
+When building an interactive application (e.g. a Telegram Bot or a console application) which needs loads of configurations it can be pretty hard to come out with a decent interface without writing loads of code for handling all the corner cases.